Computational humor: Joke recognition

 A statistical machine learning algorithm to detect whether a sentence contained a "That's what she said" double entendre was developed by Kiddon and Brun (2011).
 There is an open-source Python implementation of Kiddon & Brun's TWSS system.

 A program to recognize knock-knock jokes was reported by Taylor and Mazlack.
 This kind of research is important in analysis of human–computer interaction.

 An application of machine learning techniques for the distinguishing of joke texts from non-jokes was described by Mihalcea and Strapparava (2006).

 Takizawa et al. (1996) reported on a heuristic program for detecting puns in the Japanese language.

 Applications

-A possible application for the assistance in language acquisition is described in the section "Pun generation".
-Another envisioned use of joke generators is in cases of steady supply of jokes where quantity is more important than quality.
+A possible application for assistance in language acquisition is described in the section "Pun generation".
+Another envisioned use of joke generators is in cases of a steady supply of jokes where quantity is more important than quality.
 Another obvious, yet remote, direction is automated joke appreciation.